 They call platforms such as Magento are the preferred choice for large eCommerce sites.
 However, nobody runs a large Magento based eCommerce store on a shared platform right? it takes a minimum of a VPS to run an eCommerce site or a cloud hosting to scale and serve the operations smoothly.

-In similar way, considering the fact, that WooCommerce is an eCommerce platform; it’s resource intensive, and requires right amount of hosting configuration to run your large WooCommerce sites for smooth performance.
-And with proper optimization, and server-side caching enhancements, WooCommerce can be as fast as of any popular eCommerce store on the web.
+In a similar way, considering the fact, that WooCommerce is an eCommerce platform; it’s resource-intensive, and requires the right amount of hosting configuration to run your large WooCommerce sites for smooth performance.
+And with proper optimization and server-side caching enhancements, WooCommerce can be as fast as any popular eCommerce store on the web.

 12. Excellent content management

-WooCommerce not only serves as the platform to sell your products, in fact it also serves as your inventory management.
-You can track stock levels, hold stock after an order is cancelled, low and out of stock notifications, hide out of stock items and everything that you can expect from a professional content management system.
+WooCommerce not only serves as the platform to sell your products but in fact, it also serves as your inventory management.
+You can track stock levels, hold stock after an order is canceled, low and out of stock notifications, the hideout of stock items, and everything that you can expect from a professional content management system.

-Plus, as you all might know, it’s the content that drive sales on the web and other eCommerce platforms aren’t content friendly at all, which results into creating a separate site for blog and then trying to bridge the gap between, your content and store.
-However, with WooCommerce you don’t need to create separate blog, WordPress is already integrated on the top of your store, all you need to write more articles to drive sales of your store.
+Plus, as you all might know, it’s the content that drives sales on the web and other eCommerce platforms aren’t content friendly at all, which results in creating a separate site for the blog and then trying to bridge the gap between, your content and store.
+However, with WooCommerce you don’t need to create a separate blog, WordPress is already integrated on the top of your store, all you need to write more articles to drive sales of your store.

-Overall, WooCommerce is an undisputed solution for raising any kind of online store, it’s free, open-source and ready to download for anyone.
-However, there are certain scenarios where people are facing issues, challenges and different kind of platform limitations with WooCommerce.
+Overall, WooCommerce is an undisputed solution for raising any kind of online store, it’s free, open-source, and ready to download for anyone.
+However, there are certain scenarios where people are facing issues, challenges, and different kinds of platform limitations with WooCommerce.

-But as according to my experience with WooCommerce so far, in most of the cases, WooCommerce is not a limitation, instead the hosting environment restrictions are the major causes of scaling with WordPress.
-All you need is a right person/agency to guide you on how to make any kind of eCommerce solution possible with WooCommerce.
+But as according to my experience with WooCommerce so far, in most cases, WooCommerce is not a limitation, instead the hosting environment restrictions are the major causes of scaling with WordPress.
+All you need is the right person/agency to guide you on how to make any kind of eCommerce solution possible with WooCommerce.

 So are you planning to use WooCommerce for your online store? or you’re an existing user of WooCommerce? don’t forget to share your experience/thoughts about WooCommerce in the comments below.